bioidiap/bob.pipelines/doc/xarray.rst

 As you can see here, the example ran fine.
 The ``iris.data`` was transformed twice using ``scaler.transform`` and ``pca.transform`` but that's ok and we could have avoided that at the cost of complexity and more memory usage.
-Let’s go through through this example again and increase its complexity as we progress.
+Let's go through through this example again and increase its complexity as we progress.

 Sample-based processing
 -----------------------

-First, let’s look at how we can turn this into a sample-based pipeline.
+First, let's look at how we can turn this into a sample-based pipeline.
 We need to convert our dataset to a list of samples first:

 .. doctest::